 DC - Available for dual credit through JCTC; a minimum ACT score of 27 in Math is required if DC Precalculus was not completed through JCTC.
+It may also be possible to take a KYOTE placement test at a KCTCS campus.

 Prerequisites: Precalculus, previous math teacher recommendation